open-edge-insights/video-ingestion/README.md

    ```
    -------
    **NOTE**:

+     * In case you want to enable resizing with USB camera use the `vaapipostproc` element and specifiy the `height` and `width` parameter in the          gstreamer pipeline.

+        **Eg**: Example pipeline to enable resizing with basler camera
+        `"video_src":"v4l2src ! vaapipostproc height=600 width=600 ! videoconvert ! appsink"`

    * In case, multiple USB cameras are connected specify the
      camera using the `device` property in the configuration file.
      Eg: